 Reason is the human ability to use non-inferential knowledge, in order to acquire inferential knowledge.

-“Nomically Impossible” meaning: a proposition which does not accept affirmation, because its affirmation violates normalcy.
+“Nomically Impossible” meaning: a proposition whose truth violates normalcy.

 More on nomic judgements here.